"Staying Fit, Trim, and Lean in an Increasingly Fat World"*

 What to Do If You Can't Find Grass-Fed Beef and Dairy

 What about other foods with CLA?
-As you can see on the chart to the right, there are a few foods that contain much smaller amounts of CLA.
+As you can see on the chart to the right, a few foods contain much smaller amounts of CLA.

 As a general rule, since CLA is found in fat, the more fat a food contains, the more CLA you're likely to find (in CLA-containing foods).